Trndi - CGM Data on Desktop & Raspberry Pi

 Window

-To create, or install, a plugin - create/place a .js file in the plugin folder.
-It will automatically load on the next run.
+To create, or install, a plugin - create/move a .js file in/to the plugin folder.
+It will automatically load on the next start of Trndi.